jsmith97/scalablepath/content/about.md

 Before this, I led DevSecOps at Barclays, consulted at ThoughtWorks, and held architecture roles at DWP, Co-op Bank and others.
 From early network engineering to org-wide strategy, I’ve always focused on delivery, clarity and making tech that actually matters.

-This site is where I share thoughts on AI, engineering leadership, systems thinking and how teams and technology evolve together.a
+This site is where I share thoughts on AI, engineering leadership, systems thinking and how teams and technology evolve together.